NVB9ALT/Addon-Aircraft-and-Parts/README.md

 - Su-27 add-on aircraft
 - Piper Super Cub add-on aircraft
 - Drop tank for the F-16
-- F-16 Block 60 (more powerful engine)
+- F-16 Block 60 (more powerful engine and helmet-mounted display)
+- HMD (helment mounted display) for the F-22 as well
 - F-16, Su-35 and Su-27 LERX condensation
 - F-16 brake parachute
 - Shock cone at transonic speeds